Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Task Definition

 \section{Task Definition}

-In this letter, the agent is required to navigate to a set of predefined target objects $G$ using only egocentric RGB images.
-The initial position of the agent is randomly initialized in each navigation episode.
-At each timestep $t$, the agent predicts its action $a_t \in \mathcal{A}$ based on the current RGB image $I_t$ and the target object $g\in G$ by employing a policy network $\pi\left(a_t \mid I_t, g; \theta \right)$.
-Here, $\theta$ is the weight of the policy network.
+In this letter, the agent is tasked to navigate to a set of predefined target objects $G$ using only egocentric RGB observations.
+Each episode begins with a randomly initialized agent position.
+At each time step $t$, the agent selects an action $a_t \in \mathcal{A}$ based on the current RGB image $I_t$ and the target object $g\in G$ by employing a policy network $\pi\left(a_t \mid I_t, g; \theta \right)$, where $\theta$ denotes the network parameters.
 The action space $\mathcal{A}$ is discretized as \{\texttt{MoveAhead}, \texttt{RotateLeft}, \texttt{RotateRight}, \texttt{LookUp}, \texttt{LookDown}, \texttt{Done}\}.
-The step size of \texttt{MoveAhead} is 0.25m.
-The agent's rotation angle and the camera's vertical tilting angle are $45^\circ$ and $30^\circ$, respectively.
-The \texttt{Done} action terminates the current navigation episode.
+The step size of \texttt{MoveAhead} is 0.25\,m.
+The agent rotates by $45^\circ$ and tilts the camera by $30^\circ$ per action.
+The \texttt{Done} action terminates the navigation episode.

-In previous work, an episode is determined to be successful if the agent chooses the \texttt{Done} action and the target object is \texttt{visible}, which means the target object appears in the agent's current RGB image and within a distance of 1.5m from it.
-We introduce collision-free success in this letter, i.e., an episode is considered as a success not only if the above conditions are met but also if no collision occurs during the navigation.
-This letter proposes a training method aiming to improve the collision-free success rate of the existing navigation models.
+Conventionally, an episode is considered successful if the agent executes \texttt{Done} while the target object is \texttt{visible}, which means the target object appears in the agent's current RGB image and within a distance of 1.5\,m.
+We extend this definition by introducing the collision-free success metric, i.e., an episode is considered successful only if the above conditions are met and no collision occurs during navigation.
+Specifically, we propose the collision-free success rate (CF-SR) as the primary metric.
+CF-SR measures the fraction of episodes in which the agent reaches the target without collisions, defined as

+where $N$ is the total number of episodes and $S_i$ is the collision-free success indicator of the $i$-th episode with 1 representing success and 0 otherwise.
+Additionally, CF-SPL is adopted to evaluate navigation efficiency by incorporating path optimality into collision-free success, calculated as ${\frac{1}{N}\sum^{N}_{i=1} S_i \frac{d_{i}^*}{\max(d_{i}^*, d_i)}}$ where $d_i$ and $d_{i}^*$ represent the agent's path length and the shortest path length from its initial position to the target object in the $i$-th episode, respectively.
+This formulation provides a more realistic assessment of navigation performance and motivates the design of the proposed training method to improve collision-free success.